 One of the most common painless symptoms of fibromyalgia – and one that’s hard to recognize- is what’s called “fibro fog.”
 Essentially, this is a kind of mental haze that affects people with fibromyalgia from time to time and results in a range of mental symptoms.

 Usually, fibro fog makes it hard to focus on daily tasks or causes you to forget simple details you just learned.
-It isn’t uncommon for someone with fibro fog to do something like leaving their house keys in the door or spend half an hour looking for their cell phone only to realize it’s in their hand.
+It isn’t uncommon for someone with fibro fog to do something like leave their house keys in the door or spend half an hour looking for their cell phone only to realize it’s in their hand.

 You might even find yourself forgetting the names of people you just met, which can be quite embarrassing.
 But these are all things that happen to everyone from time to time, which makes it hard to immediately associate this symptom with fibromyalgia.
 But if you’re consistently having trouble focusing, it’s possible that you may be experiencing fibro fog.